hbrouwer/mesh/README.md

 * Pretty printing of vectors and matrices (through ANSI escape codes);

-* And finally, it is completely self-contained: it is fully dependency free and you only need a C99 compiler to build Mesh.
+* And finally, it is free of dependencies: you only need a C99-compliant compiler to build Mesh.

 ## What MESH is *not*